Bell Boy 13: Plot

-As described in a film magazine, college graduate Harry Elrod (MacLean) wishes to marry actress Kitty Clyde (Loomis), but his Uncle Ellrey Elrod (Steppling) has picked out Angela Fish (Gerdes) as a wife for his nephew.
+As described in a film magazine, college graduate Harry Elrod wishes to marry actress Kitty Clyde, but his Uncle Ellrey Elrod has picked out Angela Fish as a wife for his nephew.
 Harry arranges an elopement with Kitty.
 His uncle's suspicions are aroused and he trails Harry continuously.
-Miss Fish and her father the Reverend Doctor Wilbur Fish (Courtright) call.
+Miss Fish and her father the Reverend Doctor Wilbur Fish call.
 Harry in desperation starts a fire in his room.
 He is rescued by the fire brigade and then stages a run through the streets in the fire chief's car, intending to catch another train and follow Kitty.
 He escapes the pursuing firemen, boards the train, and arrives safely at the Philadelphia hotel where Kitty will meet him.
 There he finds that she has changed her mind, coming to believe that he must have his uncle's consent.

 He then receives a telegram from his uncle, disowning him.
 Broke, Harry takes a job as a hotel bell boy.
-In uniform, he enters where Kitty is dining with Mr. Haskell (Steers), her press agent, and sits down, but is dragged away by the indignant hotel manager.
+In uniform, he enters where Kitty is dining with Mr. Haskell, her press agent, and sits down, but is dragged away by the indignant hotel manager.
 Uncle Ellrey comes to the hotel but is shown the wrong room by Harry, so he demands that Harry be fired.
 The manager, ever ready to make a guest happy, is ready to oblige him, but Harry turns Bolshevist and induces the entire hotel staff to go on strike.
-The end result is that the uncle is defeated, and Harry wins Kitty.
+The result is that the uncle is defeated, and Harry wins Kitty.